ribugent/dotfiles/README.md

 ### Ssh

-Basic ssh configuration with known host and rendering work sensitive hosts from the secret store using a template.
+Basic ssh configuration with known hosts and rendering work sensitive hosts from the secret store using a [template](https://github.com/ribugent/dotfiles/blob/main/.chezmoitemplates/ssh_config_host).

 ### Yay (Arch Linux only)